infinispan/infinispan-images/README.md

       - dev
 ```

+##### Admin Identities Yaml
+If `endpoints.dedicatedAdmin: true` it's also possible to provide a identities yaml for the admin security realm by
+setting the `ADMIN_IDENTITIES_PATH` env var.
+The format of this file is the same as the identities yaml.

 #### Config Yaml
 Below is an example configuration file which shows the current default values used by the image if not provided by the
 user configuration yaml.